-Constructed in 1905 by Barr Colonists near Maymont, the Grey School (WDM-1973-NB-13901) represents a typical one-room schoolhouse on the Canadian prairies.
-The school opened on November 6, 1905, with Annie A. Arkely as the first teacher.
+Constructed in 1905 by Barr Colonists near Maymont, the Grey Schoolhouse (WDM-1973-NB-13901) represents a typical one-room schoolhouse on the Canadian prairies.
+The schoolhouse opened on November 6, 1905, with Annie A. Arkely as the first teacher.
 21 were students in attendance.
 Attendance at the school peaked in 1920 with 32 students.
-The shool was named in honour of Governor General Earl Grey.
+The schoolhouse was named in honour of Governor General Earl Grey.

 In addition to being a school, the building was used for Anglican, Presbyterian and later United Church services.
 It also hosted community dances and Junior Red Cross events in both World Wars and was used as a polling station for elections.
 In 1918, during the influenza pandemic, the church was closed for a month and a half.
 Schools were a central point of community life in the first half of the 20th century.